arjun-raghavan-00/fabric-peer-operation-tool/README.md

 Before you can use the tool to operate your peers, you need to enroll an admin user and sync it with your network (and, if you are using remote peers, you need to enroll your peer users):

+1. If you have a network on IBM Blockchain Platform:
   1. Run `./peer-node.sh enroll admin` and make sure to sync the generated `admin` certificate with your network's peers:
       1. The aforementioned signing cert is created in the `hfc-key-store` folder.
       2. Open the file named `admin` and copy the certificate inside the quotation marks after the `certificate` field.
       3. Log in to your network on IBM Blockchain Platform, go to **Network Monitor** > **Members** > **Certificates**, and click **Add Certificate**.
 Give the certificate any name and paste the certificate copied in Step (ii).
 Click **Restart** to restart your peers.
 2. If you are using remote peers:
     1. Run the command `./peer-node.sh enroll remotepeer`.
     2. Place the `admin` cert on your remote peer.
 Open a terminal on said peer: